carlosSimplicio/project-ideas/README.md

 # project-ideas
-Just come place to keep ideas to develop in the future
+Just a place to write project ideas for the future

 ```[tasklist]
 ### Project Ideas